 - Go on eBay and search for “discontinued.”
 Then filter by sold listings only.
 This will show you all of the products labeled “discontinued” that have recently sold on eBay.

-Some additional tips and strategies when doing arbitrage:
+3. Additional tips and strategies when doing arbitrage:

 - Be patient.
 Going into retail stores and scanning item after item can become very exhausting.
 It also becomes frustrating when you aren’t finding any profitable products.
 Just keep going!
 Eventually, you will find products that will make you money on Amazon.